“The body is the vehicle, consciousness the driver. Yoga is the path, and the chakras are the map.” – Anodea Judith

 Considered a sub personal chakra, the etheric part of our body.
 The earth star is believed to be approximately 12 inches below our feet.

-This chakra is often tagged as the “grounding cord” that pulls your light body to the center of the earth because of its earthy, grounding energy.
+This chakra is often tagged as the “grounding cord” that pulls our light body to the center of the earth because of its earthy, grounding energy.

-This energy allows you to reduce your pace and prevent burnout.
+This energy allows us to reduce our pace and prevent burnout.
 A common problem today, especially with the fast-paced lifestyle almost everyone leads.

 2. Root Chakra: Muladhara